Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 The majority of people are used to free apps, especially on mobile devices like phones and tablets.
 It’s been drilled into us repeatedly over the past decade, and it’s tough to pay for a recurring service when others claim to be able to do it for no charge at all.

-Luckily, many premium provides offer cheap VPN plans that cost less than the cost of a cup of coffee per month, which we think is well worth the investment for all the benefits it comes with.
+Luckily, many premium VPN providers offer cheap VPN plans that cost less than the cost of a cup of coffee per month, which we think is well worth the investment for all the benefits it comes with.

 Troubleshooting an iOS VPN